Brian Maxine

-Brian Maxine (born 13 August 1938), known as 'Goldbelt', was a professional wrestler and cabaret artist.
+Brian Maxine (13 August 1938 – 13 November 2024), known as Goldbelt, was an English professional wrestler and cabaret artist.
 He held the British Welterweight Championship from 1969 to 1971.
 He won the British middleweight championship in 1971 and by briefly holding the two belts simultaneously he became the first champion at two weights since the post-war reorganisation of British titles.
-Maxine, who was known for his regular and flamboyant appearances in the 1970s on World of Sport, officially held the title (which was inactive).